kellydunn/golang-geo/README.md

 ## Great Circle Distance

-You can also find the GreatCircleDistance Distance between two points
+You can also find the GreatCircleDistance Distance between two points!

 ```
 distance := p.GreatCircleDistance(p2)